MRX8024/motors-sync/wiki/EN.md

 #    The maximum number of microsteps that the motor can take move at time,
 #    to achieve the planned magnitude.
 #axes_steps_diff: 4
-#    Only for synchronous sync method: microstep difference between two
+#    Microstep difference between two axes in synchronous method, or on
-#    axes to trigger an additional check of the current magnitude on the
+#    aligning axes in alternately method, to trigger an additional check of
+#    the current magnitude on the weaker axis.
-#    weaker axis.
-The typical and minimum value - max_step_size + 1.
+#    The typical and minimum value - max_step_size + 1.
 #retry_tolerance: 0
 #    The forced threshold to which a pair of stepper motors on one belt
 #    will have to lower the magnitude of the oscillations.
 It's recommended